Rogers Communications Inc. (RCI) CEO Joe Natale on Q1 2020 Results - Earnings Call Transcript

 While there will be additional pressure in the coming months as Canadians work together to defeat COVID-19, Rogers is a financially strong company.
 We provide services that matter more than ever before in people's lives.
 We will navigate through this effectively.

 We are a trusted brand and we have a leadership role to play in Canada.
 We have total liquidity of $3.8 billion and you can expect strong free cash flow to continue this year.
 Canadians should feel confident that our world-class networks will be there for them.
 Analysts and investors should also continue to feel confident in our company.
-We will remain disciplined stewards of capital and continue to manage the company thoughtfully for the long-term as we help our country navigate through the current environment.
+We will remain disciplined stewards of capital and continue to manage the company thoughtfully for the long term as we help our country navigate through the current environment.

-Let me spend a few moments shedding some light on how we are operating to protect our teams, customers and communities and to ensure Canadians remain connected.
+Let me spend a few moments shedding some light on how we are operating to protect our teams, customers, and communities and to ensure Canadians remain connected.
 As I said, I'm so proud of our teams and how our organization is adapting to new ways of doing business.
-Our networks have helped power our nation for 60 years supporting people, communities and businesses.
+Our networks have helped power our nation for 60 years supporting people, communities, and businesses.
 We're working hard to ensure new network usage needs are being met.

 About 10% of our retail locations remain open to provide urgent customer support for our wireless services, including support for those providing essential services and for our healthcare heroes who are managing the impossible to keep us safe.
-We've also adapted our recently launched a Pro On-the-Go service, so customers in the GTA and the Greater Vancouver area can still get a new device delivered and set up within hours using contactless delivery and one-on-one support through the phone or video chat.
+We've also adapted our recently launched Pro On-the-Go service, so customers in the GTA and the Greater Vancouver area can still get a new device delivered and set up within hours using contactless delivery and one-on-one support through the phone or video chat.
 We'll be expanding this to other markets shortly.

-In Cable, we've launched a series of no-contact self-installation programs.
+In Cable, we've launched a series of no-contact, self-installation programs.
 So customers can activate TV, Internet, home phone safely from inside their homes.
 Our technicians communicate directly with them for guide and support through video chat without entering the customer's home.

 In terms of customer care, we've undergone a major transition with great success.
 We've rapidly deployed thousands of work from home technology kits to team members over the past month to enable our customer care agents, virtually all of whom are based in Canada to serve our customers.
-Customers can still call us, service levels are strong and our agents can safely answer those calls while working remotely from home.
+Customers can still call us, service levels are strong, and our agents can safely answer those calls while working remotely from home.

-In February we had 800 care agents answering customer calls from home.
+In February, we had 800 care agents answering customer calls from home.
 We are now nearing 7,000 at home care agents this week.
-At first glance this task seemed insurmountable but our team’s drive and collaboration was second to none.
+At first glance, this task seemed insurmountable but our team’s drive and collaboration was second to none.

 In our Media business, Sportsnet operations were materially upended as every live professional sports league shut down in a matter of days.
 As we wait for the return of live sports, our teams have been creative in experimenting with unique formats across TV and digital platforms featuring beloved historical games.
 Our media teams are doing what it takes to ensure quality news and information continues to pour into homes across the country.
 Teams are broadcasting from their basements and living rooms because they know Canadians are counting on us to bring trusted sources of news and insights to them every day.